xbmc/repo-plugins/plugin.video.cbc/README.txt

 plugin.video.cbc
 ================

-Kodi V2 Addon for CBC - for use in Canada only
+Kodi Video Addon for CBC - for use in Canada only
 For Kodi Isengard and later releases

+V3.0.1 separate scraper for future functions
 V2.0.9 unicode issue
 V2.0.8 bump xbmc.python
 V2.0.7 website changes